lwanger/cooked_input/docs/quick_start.rst

         ci.get_string(prompt="What is your name?", required=False)

-Since we are entering a name, we want to make sure the value is capitalized. `Cooked_input` provides a number of `cleaners <cleaners.html>`_ that can be used to clean up the in put value. :class:`CapitalizationCleaner` can be used to change the case of the value.
+Since we are entering a name, we want to make sure the value is capitalized. `Cooked_input` provides a number of `cleaners <cleaners.html>`_ that can be used to clean up the input value. :class:`CapitalizationCleaner` can be used to change the case of the value.
 It takes a ``style`` parameter to say how you want the value changed.
 In this case we want use use ``ALL_WORDS_CAP_STYLE`` to capitalize the first letter of each of the words in the value::